 What we’re looking for

-Volume: Most of the bottles on this list come in various sizes that hold different amounts of water.
-Where that’s the case, I’ve given details within the description.
+Most of the bottles on this list come in multiple sizes that hold varying amounts of water.
+If that’s the case, I’ve given details accordingly.
 Logically, if you’re going to be toting your water bottle around all day with nowhere to refill it, you’ll want something bigger.
 If you only plan on using it for a few hours, you should be fine with something smaller.

-Lid type: The type of lid on your reusable water bottle will make a difference in how you drink from it.
+The type of lid on your reusable water bottle will make a difference in how you experience drinking from it.
 Some have bigger mouths, some smaller.
-Some lids fully detach, while others twist off but stay connected to the top.
+Some lids fully detach, while others twist off but stay attached.
 Some flip open and lock shut; others have a “sport” cap from which you can suck out the water.
-What you choose will depend on what you find comfortable to drink from, as well as what you’ll be doing as you drink (driving, sitting at a desk, exercising, running errands, or whatever else).
-It’s worth noting that many of the brands below sell various types of compatible lids beyond what the listed bottle comes with.
-Again, if that’s the case, I’ve said so in the description.
+What you choose will depend on what you find comfortable to drink from, as well as what you’ll be doing as you sip, swig, or chug (sitting at a desk, exercising, running errands, driving or whatever else).
+It’s also worth noting that many of the brands below sell various types of compatible lids beyond what the listed bottle comes with.
+Again, if that’s the case, I’ve noted so in the description.

-Material: Some bottles on this list are insulated stainless steel, which keeps your water very cold for long periods of time.
+Some bottles on this list are insulated stainless steel that keeps your water very cold for long periods of time.
 But others are plastic, glass, or non-insulated steel, as several of the people I spoke with prefer room-temperature water (or at least don’t mind when the liquid doesn’t stay cold all day).